Classic Creamy Coleslaw

 Looking For More INSTANT POT Recipes?

 You can find ALL of my recipes in the Recipe Index, which is located at the top of the page.
-I have begun adding Instant Pot recipes to my website, and already have already published several you may enjoy, including:
+I have other delicious Instant Pot Recipes you may want to check out, including:

 Want More Recipes?
 Get My FREE Newsletter!